Who is the Top Investor In Juniper Networks Inc. (JNPR)?

 Juniper Networks Inc. (JNPR) Insider Activity

-A total of 63 insider transactions have happened at Juniper Networks Inc. (JNPR) in the last six months, with sales accounting for 42 and purchases happening 21 times.
-The most recent transaction is an insider sale by DelSanto Anne, the company’s Director.
-SEC filings show that DelSanto Anne sold 900 shares of the company’s common stock on Jun 01 at a price of $30.46 per share for a total of $27414.0.
-Following the sale, the insider now owns 31043.0 shares.
+A total of 78 insider transactions have happened at Juniper Networks Inc. (JNPR) in the last six months, with sales accounting for 43 and purchases happening 35 times.
+The most recent transaction is an insider sale by rahim rami, the company’s Chief Executive Officer.
+SEC filings show that rahim rami sold 6,250 shares of the company’s common stock on Jun 07 at a price of $29.92 per share for a total of $0.19 million.
+Following the sale, the insider now owns 0.91 million shares.

 Juniper Networks Inc. (JNPR): Who are the competitors?